-Our Global Anti-Slavery Policy has been reviewed and updated to underscore the rights of workers and provide access to redress for any victims.
-We are working to develop Key Performance Indicator (KPI) measurements, which will enable us to report on our performance against areas of this policy.
+Our Global Anti-Slavery Policy underwent a review and was updated to underscore the rights of workers and provide access to redress for any victims.
+We have developed measurements in the form of Key Performance Indicators (KPIs), which allow us to report on our performance against areas of this policy.

 As part of our Fundraising Policy, we follow the UK Institute of Fundraising codes of practice with regards to dealing with vulnerable people, and follow similar approaches in other countries.
-We are developing an Adults at Risk Safeguarding Framework scheduled to be launched in the coming year.
+We are developing an Adults at Risk Safeguarding Framework scheduled for delivery in the coming year.
 This will support the policy aims of the Fundraising and Global Anti-Slavery policies.

-In the past year we have reviewed and updated our internal HR policies to ensure human trafficking and slavery is not taking place in our business.
-If any employee believes malpractice, unethical conduct or illegal practices are taking place, our Global Whistleblowing Policy provides a confidential way to report, investigate and remedy any wrongdoing.
+Our internal HR policies address human trafficking and modern slavery to ensure that they is not taking place in our business.
+If any employee believes malpractice, unethical conduct or illegal practices are taking place, our Global Whistleblowing Policy provides a confidential internal mechanism for reporting, investigating and remedying any wrongdoing.
 Likewise, the Global Grievance Policy enables employees to raise concerns, problems or complaints relating to the terms of their employment, health and safety, work environment or working practices.

 Sightsavers believes that change can only come from working closely with our partners.
-We have continued to build on from the work done in the 2016/2017 financial year, identifying ways to further support Sightsavers and its partners in the fight against modern slavery and human trafficking.
+We have continued to build on from the work done in the 2017/2018 financial year, identifying opportunities to further support Sightsavers and its partners in the fight against modern slavery and human trafficking.